-"Frame" your pictures with words by giving it a title.
+"Frame" your pictures with words by giving them titles.

 Baby animals- many zoos have a special viewing of baby animals that is not intrusive to their well-being yet allows people to see them as they would not be able to do so otherwise.